 Address: Dauphin St., off the Castries-Gros Islet Hwy., Gros Islet

 Eat like a local!
-St. Lucia’s national dish, green figs and saltfish, is mainly comprised of salted fish and green bananas, which are peeled and sautéed with onions, garlic, celery, and peppers.
-I’m trying not to drool as I type.
-If this doesn’t tickle your fancy, you will find something that does.
+St. Lucia’s national dish, green figs and saltfish, is mainly comprised of salted fish and green bananas, which are peeled and sautéed with onions, garlic, celery, and peppers – ask for a vegan friendly version without the saltfish.
 St. Lucia offers a variety of food options to satisfy any palate.
-Fresh seafood combined with locally-grown seasonings are sold everywhere.
+Fresh fruits and locally-grown seasonings are sold everywhere.
 Follow up your meals with some deliciously fruity island desserts.
 According to Kim, “the chefs have managed to incorporate every single fruit you can imagine from the island into the desserts.”
 Yum.

 10) DRINK RUM PUNCH AND PITON BEER